-The Versace “Medusa” porcelain Square Dish is elegantly nested in its gift box.
+The Versace “Medusa” porcelain dish is elegantly nested in its gift box.

 The central eye-catching motif is a glorious gold coloured head of Medusa, an unmistakably Versace emblem, framed by expressive and swirling baroque ornaments.

 Veracious aristocratic colours, bright red, precious gold and black with lavish yet delicate designs give the head of Medusa a colourful elegant framework.